Eyes Wide Open

 In contrast, Min, despite his efforts and many inherited advantages, could never measure up, always falling short in any social or academic endeavor.
 What’s more, as upstanding as Yong was in character and ability, Min was the opposite.
 But instead of acknowledging his inferiority, Min remained falsely confident, vain and cruel.

-Wishing to advance his only his son Min, Gang chose to be perpetually blinded to all his shortcomings.
+Wishing to advance his only son Min, Gang chose to be perpetually blinded to all his shortcomings.
 He refused to acknowledge the blatant facts when Min took full credit for Yong’s exemplary deeds and academic accolades.
 Most often Yong was also unfairly blamed and punished for many of Min’s loathsome acts.
 Moreover poor Yong would be severely reprimanded at each instance for his supposed failing to protect and deter Min from his nasty endeavors and his increasingly coarse, scandalous ways.

 As they grew up, to the added consternation of Gang, his son Min had become progressively wicked and licentious, warranting more additional funds and force to suppress the resulting damage.
 To make matters worse Min had become a compulsive gambler and a womanizer.
 His idle ways led him to spend most of his time in unsavory places doing many abhorrent things.
 All of which of course was covered up with a certain pressure and occasional bribery; even though this greatly sapped Gang’s coffers.